 - 2.1 We want to involve you throughout the plan-making process, and will try to do this in several ways.
-The methods we use will vary according to: - the stage of each plan; - what your interest is; and - how much experience and knowledge of planning you have. - Darlington Partnership will be at the heart of our consultations with the local community.
+The methods we use will vary according to: - The stage of each plan; - What your interest is; and - How much experience and knowledge of planning you have. - 2.2 Darlington Partnership will be at the heart of our consultations with the local community.
 We will use their groups to involve a wide range of people in our work.
-The main link will be through their Environment and Economy Sub Group.
-Appendix 1 shows the links with Darlington Partnership in more detail. - 2.3 Your main opportunities to help shape the local development documents that we will be preparing are shown in figure 1 overleaf.
+The main link will be through their Greener Theme Group.
+Appendix 1 shows the links with Darlington Partnership in more detail. - 2.3 Your main opportunities to help shape the local development documents and Supplementary Planning Documents (SPDs) that we will be preparing are shown in figure 1 (right).
 It shows that there will generally be more and longer opportunities for you to get involved in preparing development plan documents (DPDs) than supplementary planning documents (SPDs). - 2.4 We will only actively try to get you involved in preparing SPDs if we think you have a clear interest in the area or the issues that the document tackles, or if we have to consult you by law.
 If we need to prepare a SPD particularly quickly, for example, to help gain funding for developments or to respond to a request from a developer, the opportunities to get involved may be more limited.
-In these cases, we will give clear reasons why the need for speed is more important than a wide-ranging community involvement.
+In these cases, we will give clear reasons why the need for speed is more important than a wide-ranging community involvement. - 2.5 For more information on the timetable for the preparation of Local Development Documents, please see the Council's current Local Development Scheme on the website at www.darlington.gov.uk/planningpolicy.
+Details of any forthcoming consultations and related events will also be updated on the website.